Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 # 11. Conclusion

 The primary objectives of this app are to enhance the mobile experience for Itch.io users by providing a feature-rich, responsive, and intuitive application.
-The app aims to support game developers, gamers, and the Itch.io community by offering seamless navigation, real-time updates, and efficient content management.
+The app aims to support game developers, gamers, and the Itch.io community by offering seamless navigation, real-time updates, and efficient content management (which were not present in orginial Itch.io website).

 ## 11.2 Future Prospects

 Looking ahead, the app has potential for future enhancements and scalability:

 - **User Feedback**: gathering user feedback to identify areas for improvement and new feature requests.
-- **Community Engagement**: Building a strong community around the app, encouraging user engagement and contributions.
+- **Community Engagement**: Building a strong community around the app and leverage the already present itc.io community, encouraging user engagement and contributions.
 - **Feature Expansion**: Adding new features regarding the interaction between users.